-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2004, and the changes in net assets available for benefits for the year then ended in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2005, and 2004, and the changes in net assets available for benefits for the years then ended in conformity with U.S. generally accepted accounting principles.

 Our audit was made for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The accompanying supplemental Schedule H, line 4i- Schedule of Assets (Held at End of Year) as of December 31, 2004 is presented for the purpose of additional analysis and is not a required part of the basic financial statements but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
+The accompanying supplemental Schedule H, line 4i- Schedule of Assets (Held at End of Year) as of December 31, 2005 is presented for the purpose of additional analysis and is not a required part of the basic financial statements but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
 The supplemental schedule is the responsibility of the Plan's management.
 The supplemental schedule has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-/s/ KPMG LLP New York, New York June 17, 2005
+/s/ KPMG LLP New York, New York June 29, 2006

-Statement of Net Assets Available for Benefits
+Statements of Net Assets Available for Benefits

-December 31, 2004
+December 31, 2005 and 2004

-Participant- Directed
+on-participant- Directed

-Tot al Funds Foot Locker Stock Fund Total
+Total Funds Foot Locker Stock Fund Total Total Funds Foot Locker Stock Fund Total

 Assets:

-Investments, at fair value \$ 47,229 \$ \$ 47,229
+Investments, at fair value \$ 221,520 \$ 9,993 \$ 231,513 \$ 47,229 \$ \$ 47,229

-Receivable:

-Employer contribution 11,522 11,522

-Assets available for benefits \$ 47,229 \$ 11,522 \$ 58,751
+Participant loans 619 619